EvidenceBackedPoliticalBeliefs/Beliefs/FlawedThinking/BiasBusting.md

 > “I may be wrong and you may be right, and by an effort, we may get nearer to the truth.”
 >
 > — Karl Popper

+# Reductio ad Hitlerum (i.e. Hitler did this therefore it must be morally wrong)
+[Hitler](https://en.wikipedia.org/wiki/Reductio_ad_Hitlerum) having done or not done something, has no bearing on if that policy is morally good or not.

+Here are some policies that Hitler introduced in Germany

+- Large-scale state infrastructure projects (e.g., highways, public works) to reduce unemployment and stimulate the economy.
+- Anti-smoking campaigns, fitness promotion, maternal health programs
+- Family benefits, pensions, employment programs[^1]

+Just because Hitler implemented pensions does not mean that if you want to implement pensions you are a Nazi.

+Evaluate why you feel the need to bring up Hitler in a rational discussion of the pros and cons of a policy decision.
+Do you have any non-fallacious arguments you can use?

+[^1]: These were racially discriminatory in the Nazi implementation, but putting that aside for the sake of argument.